gongziyida/Course-Projects/Sudoku-Solver/README.md

 1 | 0.05090s | 0.04695s | 0.04733s

 # Acknowledgement
-As originally a course assignment, the skeleton of the program is provided by Dr. William C. Garrison III, my instructor of Data Structure.
+The skeleton of the program was provided by Dr. William C. Garrison III, my instructor of Data Structure.